lapcevicmarco/Breast-Cancer-Analysis-R/README.md

 This is a binary classification problem.

-⚙️ Getting Started
+- Getting Started
-🔧 Prerequisites
+- Prerequisites

 Make sure you have:

 Python 3.8+
 pip or conda
-📦 Recommended Libraries
+Recommended Libraries:
-pip install pandas numpy matplotlib seaborn scikit-learn 🚀 Usage
+- pip install pandas numpy matplotlib seaborn scikit-learn

+Usage
 Load the Dataset
 import pandas as pd